scapix-com/cmodule/README.md

 Non-intrusive CMake dependency management.

 Normally CMake's find_package() looks for packages installed on host system (and compiled for host system).
-When using **cmodule**, find_package() downloads packages and compiles them for each target independently, using current CMake toolchain.
-This, among other things, allows using C/C++ libraries (like boost) when cross-compiling for Android, iOS, WebAssembly (Emscripten), etc.
+When using **cmodule**, find_package() downloads packages and compiles them using current CMake toolchain.
-Downloaded and unpacked sources are shared between targets, while binaries are compiled for each target independently.
+This allows using C/C++ libraries (like boost) whether you are building for host system or cross-compiling for Android, iOS, WebAssembly, etc.

 ## CMake integration